 “KSPC has formed integrated teams with both Amec Foster Wheeler for the Legacy Project and contractor CH2MHILL for the Potash Handling Facility in Vancouver.
 Together, these teams work to ensure that we are on track to achieve our main goals, the first being to commission the plant in 2016 while maintaining our budget,” says Dahlhoff.
 “Our discipline to stick to our plan will take us there.”

-“We need to have those first 18 caverns in place for startup,’’ says Sam Farris, Vice President and General Manager of Operations at KSPC.
+“We need to have those first 18 caverns in place for a startup,’’ says Sam Farris, Vice President and General Manager of Operations at KSPC.
 “And it takes about a year to fully develop a cavern for potash production.’’
 The Legacy Project is expected to reach 2.0 million tonnes of production capacity by the end of 2017, says Farris.

 However, Farris’ biggest job right now is preparing the organization for the process plant startup and early operation.

-“It’s a big project requiring more than 200,000 person-hours of work,’’ says Farris, adding the work involves hiring, planning and a lot of training.
+“It’s a big project requiring more than 200,000 person-hours of work,’’ says Farris, adding the work involves hiring, planning, and a lot of training.
 “The time needed to develop and deliver training alone will be about 100,000 person-hours.’’